ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Dateline support

 We assume that the supplied bounds overlap the standard lat/lon CRS grid i.e.longitudes between -/+ 180 longitude and within -/+ 90 latitude.
 If there is a dateline crossing by the supplied bounds, then the tiles are wrapped and translated to provide a continuous raster over the area provided.
-No wrapping around poles (i.e. at -/+ 90 latitude) is supported.
+Wrapping around poles (i.e. at -/+ 90 latitude) is *not* supported.

 # For Development